DanielGriffiths1182/javascript-codewars-archive/README.md

 - 30 Debug this function to make the tests pass, operations ( +, * ) on arrays,
  and the reverse of a string in an interesting way.

+- 31 I created this function to add five to any number that was passed in to it and return the new value.
+It doesn't throw any errors but it returns the wrong number.